LucasStevenson/LucasStevenson/README.md

        Lucas Stevenson - Student, Programmer.

 DESCRIPTION
        Hi, I'm Lucas Stevenson.
-I love exploring the vast world of technology and using what I learn to create things and solve problems.
+I love exploring the vast world of technology and using what I learn to create new things and solve problems.

 SEE ALSO
        https://linkedin.com/in/lucas-c-stevenson

 										lucas(7)
 ```